ipetrov22/carhub-angular/README.md

 # Project Description

 CarHub is an Angular project where after registration you can browse and create car sale offers.
+All form fields are validated.
+Every user can access their profile page and see the offers they've created and those they've marked as favorite.
-It uses Bootstrap4 for styling and AngularFire for back-end.
+The app uses Bootstrap4 for styling and Firebase as back-end.
+Images are saved in the FireStorage.

 # Setup